List of Registered Backflow Testers

 Backflow Prevention Information

-Backflow is a hydraulic condition, caused by a difference in pressures, that causes nonpotable (unsafe for consumption) water or other fluid to flow into the water system and contaminate the drinking water.
-Preventing backflows is essential for protecting the drinking water quality.
+Backflow is a hydraulic condition, caused by a difference in pressure, that causes non-potable (unsafe for consumption) water or other fluid to flow into the water system and contaminate the drinking water.
+For example, if a water main breaks, or there is unexpectedly high demand on the water system, the reduced pressure in the pipe may allow contaminated water to be drawn up into the system.
+Therefore, preventing backflow events is essential for protecting the drinking water quality.

-Backflow prevention devices prevent water from flowing back into the water system when the pressure in the water system drops lower than the pressure in the system of unknown quality.
+Backflow prevention devices are used to protect potable water supplies from contamination or pollution due to backflow by preventing water from flowing back into the water system.
 Typically, backflow prevention devices are required for plumbing system connections that contain chemicals or industrial fluids, irrigation systems, fertilizers or auxiliary water sources (including reclaimed water).
-These devices are subject to inspection, maintenance, testing and reporting requirements to ensure each device continues to protect against cross connections.
-Backflow prevention assemblies are evaluated by plumbing inspections performed during initial or remodel construction projects.
+These devices are subject to inspection, maintenance, testing and reporting requirements to ensure each device continues to protect against cross contamination.

 The City of Round Rock administers a backflow prevention program to ensure backflow prevention devices are installed and maintained in compliance with federal, state and local codes.